jwala1107/mycollege_demo/README.md

 # mycollege_demo
- this is my first code
+ this is my first repository
+ Author -jwala prasad